Rathnamari/Youtube-Data-Harvesting-and-warehousing-using-sql-mongoDB-and-streamlit/README.md

      Youtube-Data-Harvesting-and-warehousing-using-sql-mongoDB-and-streamlit project aims to allow users to access and analyze data from youtube channels using python scripting and store it in a MongoDB database as a data lake.
-This provides a powerful tool for retrieving, storing and analyzing youtube channels and users can easily access and maipullate youtube.
+This provides a powerful tool for retrieving, storing and analyzing youtube channels and users can easily access and manuipulate youtube.

 # Technologies used